nmenant/iControl_LX_Lab/docs/class1/module5/lab2.rst

   * Only 8 IPs have been allocated to deploy services in the IPAM simulator (10.1.20.100-10.1.20.107) so don't try to deploy more services, it will fail

-  * Only POST / DELETE have been setup for now, don't try to update a service

   * Here we only handle the use case where we deploy 2 pool members for each app.
 Don't try to push only one server or more than 2